defecter/HunyuanVideoGP/README.md

 ## Installation Guide for Linux and Windows

+**If you are looking for a one click installation, just go to the Pinokio App store : https://pinokio.computer/**

 We provide an `environment.yml` file for setting up a Conda environment.
 Conda's installation instructions are available [here](https://docs.anaconda.com/free/miniconda/index.html).